 In accepting orders for trading of foreign securities, a securities firm may enter into a written agreement with the principal such that when the principal closes out an investment in some particular type of securities, the foreign securities institution that executes the order may reinvest the trading price in another type of currency market fund or bond fund conforming to the market regulations of the given country pursuant to a previous agreement with the principal.

 The securities firm shall provide details in its monthly reconciliation statements of the principal's reinvestments in the currency market funds or bond funds referred to in the preceding paragraph.

-The foreign securities purchased by securities firms on orders from principals, except in the case of professional institutional investors, shall be deposited by the securities firm, in its own name or in the name of the financial institution as sub-broker, in the custody of a depositary in the locale of the site of transaction, or placed in the custody of the Taiwan Depository & Clearing Corporation.
+The foreign securities purchased by securities firms on orders from principals, except in the case of professional institutional investors, shall be deposited in the name of the securities firm, or in the name of the financial institution as sub-broker, in a depositary in the locale of the site of transaction.
 Further, such record shall be recorded in detail in the account of the principal and in the reconciliation statement to facilitate review by the principal.

 The securities firm shall report the depositary referred to in the preceding paragraph to the securities dealers association for its record.

 Securities firms accepting orders to trade foreign securities shall perform settlement with the principal on schedule, and shall not breach the brokerage contract.

 Where the principal fails to settle on schedule, or fails to provide the settlement funds or settlement securities to the securities firm, such events shall be regarded as breach of contract.